TatuE/Trust_to_Blockchain/h5_HelSec.md

 ### Helsec November 2024 Meetup

-I managed to get a ticket for his event and ended up staying through the whole event (expect for networking and after party, it was a normal weekday after all).
+I managed to get a ticket for his event and ended up staying through the whole event (expect for the networking and after party, it was a normal weekday after all).

 All in all the event was quite pleasant.
 The venue was excellent for the purpose, there was even free pizza, for which I did not partake since I was tourist, let's not start free loading from the get go.

 So, on with the assignment, the show and the presentations.
-Since I was sitting in teh audience, I ended up taking *a lot* of photos.
+Since I was sitting at a nice spot in the audience, I ended up taking *a lot* of photos.

 | Event start                               | Event schedule                            |
 | ----------------------------------------- | ----------------------------------------- |